Ali-Ahmed-1973/UdemyEdu/README.md

 # UdemyEdu
-An education app that uses Udemy Apis to make clients track the contents of the courses.
+An education app that uses Udemy Apis to make learners browse, track courses and take notes offline.

 #### Developed with:
 - Kotlin